williamouyang/okta.github.io/_source/_standards/SCIM/index.md

 details on supporting `externalId`, see
 [section 3.1](https://tools.ietf.org/html/rfc7643#section-3.1) of [RFC 7643](https://tools.ietf.org/html/rfc7643).
 Quoted below:

-> [externalId is] A String that is an identifier for the resource
+> [externalId is] "A String that is an identifier for the resource
 > as defined by the provisioning client.
 The "externalId" may
 > simplify identification of a resource between the provisioning
 > client and the service provider by allowing the client to use a